solo-system/solo-system.github.io/hardware_options.md

 {:toc}

-Solo is versatile - many components are swappable for alternatives.
+Solo is versatile - many components are swappable for alternatives - options are listed below.

 <hr>